 He added, “You’re always on, and never off.”
-The Emergency & Trauma sub-specialty requires “appropriate, patient-centered judgement in a matter of seconds.”
+The Emergency & Trauma sub-specialty requires “appropriate, patient-centred judgement in a matter of seconds.”

-For example, radiologists with expertise in neurology will be the first to receive neuro cases, while thoracic or pediatric experts will be first to receive cases of that type.
-The system also “balances” the work, to ensure that radiologists are receiving equal caseloads, subject to the case specific service levels and business parameters established by the group.
+For example, radiologists with expertise in neurology will be the first to receive neuro cases, while thoracic or pediatric experts will be the first to receive cases of that type.
+The system also “balances” the work, to ensure that radiologists are receiving equal caseloads, subject to the case-specific service levels and business parameters established by the group.